 Ever since I can remember, I have always loved rice cakes.
-They can be sweet or savory, put into soups, stir-fry’s, served as desserts or simply dipped in soy sauce – I would eat them in any shape or form.
 One of the main reasons that I want to visit Korea is to try fresh rice cakes…aside from visiting the tourist spots, of course.
 If I don’t have my rice cake every couple of months, I will crave it every day until I do, and mind you, I am not a pleasant person to be around until I get my fix!
-It was around that time again when I felt those cravings creeping in, so I decided to make the ultimate Korean street food, rabboki.
+To satisfy my current craving, I decided to make the ultimate Korean street food, rabboki.
 This dish is a spin on ddukboki, mixing spicy rice cakes with ramen!
 Add some spam and you have comfort food at its best.
 You’ll want to make a big batch of this dish, trust me!

 **Helpful tips and common mistakes